LorenzoCorbella74/my-gen/README.md

-# My CLI Generator
+# @gen

-A simple, extensible command-line generator framework.
+@gen is a simple, extensible command-line generator framework.
 It interprets a custom DSL to automate file operations, variable management, shell commands, and conditional logic for project scaffolding and scripting tasks.
+Why not using bash or python or make or just..., because it was fun create a new language and a new tool :)!

 ## Usage